Are you a parent or guardian struggling to get your child to brush their teeth?

 Battery life including battery status

-This is perhaps the least important feature of the ones we highlight, but one parents might find extremely useful to consider.
+This is perhaps the least important feature of the ones I highlight, but one parents might find extremely useful to consider.

 Depending on how good your child will be at putting their brush back on the charging stand, a brush with a longer battery life might be preferred because there is less chance of you or your kids finding out that the brush is low or out of power at the next brushing session.

-We have heard from many a parent who were not aware that the toothbrush was out of power or simply forgot to check it was topped up, as there are plenty of other things to think about and do.
+I have heard from many a parent who were not aware that the kids toothbrush was out of power or simply forgot to check it was topped up, as there are plenty of other things to think about and do.

 As some form of middle ground those brushes with battery life indicators, normally a flashing LED are helpful for a quick check of what power is left.

-The Oral-B Stages Power we recommend is a great brush but one weakness is the 5 day battery life and no way of telling how much power is left in the battery.
+The Oral-B kids toothbrush Stages Power I recommend is a great brush but one weakness is the 5 day battery life and no way of telling how much power is left in the battery.

 A 3 year old has a much smaller mouth than a 10 year old.
 Therefore in most cases you are going to want to pick a brush head that is suitable for your child.